akeneo/pim-api-docs/content/rest-api/pagination.md

   "message":"You cannot request more than 100 items."
 }
 ```
+The limit is set to 100 because this is a good trade-off between memory consumption and performance (on server side).
 :::

 To request paginated entities, you can use the [offset method](/documentation/pagination.html#offset-method).

-Products, product models and published products can also be paginated with another method, the [search after method](/documentation/pagination.html#search-after-method).
+For high volume entities, such as the products, product models, published products and assets, we provide another pagination method, the [search after method](/documentation/pagination.html#search-after-method).
+We recommend to use this method if you want to have good performances.
-This method is recommended for performance concern.

 ## Search-after method

+To use the search-after method, you have to set the `pagination_type` query parameter to `search_after`.
+The entities you will get, will then be sorted by product primary key to speed up performance.

 :::warning
-This pagination method is only available for products, product models and published products.
+This pagination method is only available for products (since 1.7), product models (since 2.0), published products (since 2.0) and assets (since 2.1).
 :::

-Do note that `Search after` method is better than `Offset`method in term of performances.
+Do note that the `Search after` method is better than `Offset` method in term of performances.
-It is strongly recommended to use it with products, product models and published products.
+It is strongly recommended to use it when requesting entities that have high data volume such as the products, the product models, the published products and the assets.

-To use the search-after method, you have to set the `pagination_type` query parameter to `search_after`.
-The entities you will get will then be sorted by product primary key to speed up performance.

 Additionally, there is a `search_after` query parameter that is used as a cursor.